A life of Picasso

 by Giles Tremlett

-Tremlett captures the Spanish character, history and modern politics in this masterful portrait, interweaving the story of his love for the country (where he has lived for 20 years) with interview, anecdote and observation.
+Tremlett captures the Spanish character, history and modern politics in this masterful portrait, interweaving the story of his love for the country (where he has lived for over 20 years) with interview, anecdote and observation.

 by Robert Hughes